vknowable/knowable-blog/_posts/2022-9-20-First-Post.md

 title: First Post
 ---
 #### Creating A New Post
+Here are the steps to follow when creating a new post:

 1. Create a new markdown file in the `_posts` folder.
 Give it a name `YYYY-MM-DD-title-of-post.md` (this naming format is required by the templating engine).
 2. Add the post content.